annoskov/simple-blog/posts/react.md

 ---
-    Title: "React",
+    title: "React"
     date: "30-02-2020"
 ---

-In this post you'll learn React.
+In this post you'll learn React